UKHomeOffice/engineering-guidance-and-standards/README.md

 npm install
 ```

-This will install latest version of the x-gov Eleventy Plugin plugin.
+This will install the dependencies needed to run the site.

 ## Preview your changes locally